dbt-labs/dbt-project-evaluator/docs/rules/governance.md

 ![An example exposure with a two parents (fct_model_6 and dim_model_7)](https://user-images.githubusercontent.com/73915542/178068955-742e2c87-4385-48f9-b9fb-94a1cbc8079a.png){ width=500 }

-If this were the yml for these two parent models, `dim_model_7` would be flagged by this model, as it is not a public model.
+If this were the yml for these two parent models, `dim_model_7` would be flagged by this check, as it is not a public model.

 ```yml
 models: